RandomJungle/Cadavre-exquis/README.md

 > </span>

 Being trained on classic english literature, the model output is interesting, but not so adapted to the narrative side I wanted the game to have.
-I think a key element of this game is when its played within the context of a story, because then every addition is taking the character into one direction, then another, which can result in an interesting collective building of a story.
+I think a key element of this game is when it is played within the context of a story, because then every addition is taking the character into one direction, then another, which can result in an interesting collective building of a story.

-So maybe retraining the model on fairytale story is a good option, to leverage that more narrative quality of language.
+The model was retrained, this time on a dataset of fairy tales in english.

 ## Word-level text generation

 Second version is at word level, trained on a corpus of fairy tales, with the assumption that it would take more of a narrative style.
+The creation of word encoders is the same as char encoders, except this time each word gets a corresponding integers, with a total of 38272 unique tokens.
+The only pre-processing in that first phase is tokenization + lowering all words.